uliwitness/bugmatic/README.md

 and fully use it while you are on a plane, you should be able to manage your Github Issues.

+Another goal of Bugmatic is to provide a way to back up Github issues in an open file format.

 ## Usage example:

 	mac:~ user$ mkdir mybugs